Featured Post

 "This lack of self-confidence is most evident in Europe’s relationship with Russia.
 European allies enjoy a significant hard power advantage over Russia by almost every measure, save nuclear weapons.
 As a result of Russia’s war in Ukraine, European relations with Russia are now deeply attenuated, and many Europeans regard Russia as an existential threat.
 Managing European relations with Russia will require significant U.S. diplomatic engagement, both to reestablish conditions of strategic stability across the Eurasian landmass, and to mitigate the risk of conflict between Russia and European states."

 The document rejects "writing off" Europe in favor of changing the direction of European politics so as to prevent "certain NATO members" from becoming "majority non-European" within decades.
 It specifically recommends "cultivating resistance to Europe's current trajectory within European nations."
 This can mean only one thing: promoting the advent to power of the new right in Europe, including Nigel Farage's Reform Party in Britain, Marine Le Pen's National Rally Party in France, and the Alternative for Germany led by Alice Weidel.
-In previous eras the US government resisted the advent to power of Communist parties in states like Italy and Germany, but never before has it endorsed the victory of opposition parties.
+In previous eras the US government resisted the advent to power of Communist parties in states like Italy and France, but never before has it endorsed the victory of opposition parties.
 And the question, it must be said, is whether the Trump Administration might be on the side of history in setting this goal.
 The latest opinion poll in Britain shows the Reform Party with 31 percent support, compared to 20 percent for the Conservatives, 14 percent for the governing Labour Party, 18 percent for the Green Party and 11 percent for the Liberal Democrats.
 In France Jordan Bardella (who has replaced the convicted Le Pen) and the National Rally Party show 36 percent support, more than the next two more traditional candidates combined (Emile Macron cannot run again.)
 In Germany the latest poll shows the Alternative for Germany with 26 percent support compared to 25 percent for the Christian Democratic Union and 36 percent total for three left wing parties, the Socialists, Greens, and Left Party.
 (All polls listed in Wikipedia.)
 The traditional German parties in particular have been pulling together to try to keep the AfD (its German acronym) out of power, drawing public criticism from Vice President Vance early this year.
 The National Security Strategy effectively endorses those parties as candidates for national leadership in our oldest allies.
 The prospects of Farage and the Alternative for Germany still look pretty bleak to me, but the National Rally is solidly established as the second leading party in France and the Macron government has become very unpopular.

 This could turn out to be parallel to the last two great Atlantic crises, when Europe did follow the US lead.
 The Trump Administration is leading a revolt against our bureaucratic state, based upon impartial principles, to create a non-regulatory government dedicated to helping enterprises of all kinds thrive in return for their financial support.
 Bureaucracy is indeed stronger in continental Europe, at least, than it has been in the United States, and it is drawing the same kind of resentment.
 That was what led to Brexit just a few months before the first election of Donald Trump.